Arizona English journal

 This column spotlights essays and articles discussing the best of classroom life.
 It offers teachers a space to share what is working in their classrooms, lesson ideas, reflections on teaching and learning, pivotal moments, and meaningful memories.

-This column is a place for beginning teachers to share their experiences as they navigate the student to teacher transition and beyond.
-Submissions will explore insights teachers have gained as they take on their new role in the classroom, as well as tensions that have come up personally and professionally.
-Open to pre-service, student teachers, and all teachers in their first five years of teaching.
+This column is a place for teachers to share their experiences as they navigate teaching and the teaching life.
+Submissions may explore insights teachers have gained through their role in the classroom, as well as tensions that have come up personally and professionally.

 O N G O I N G